caderek/arrows/packages/multimethod/README.md

 ---

-_Note: To make it possible, the `multi` function counts chunks (segments) when multimethod is created, by executing dispatch function without arguments until returned value is not a function or error is thrown.
+_Note: To make it possible, the `multi` function counts chunks (segments) when multimethod is created, by executing dispatch function without arguments until a returned value is not a function or error is thrown.
 This comes with one limitation - you should not use any arguments-based calculations as default values.
 If you do that, the library will be not able to correctly count segments._

 _For example, this will not work as intended:_